© Carbon Farming Group. www.carbonfarming.org.nz

 Q. Why does Kyoto not account for the CO2 absorbed by pasture?

-Q. I haven't increased by stock numbers since 1990, in fact they have dropped, I don't need to worry, do I?
+Q. I haven't increased my stock numbers since 1990, in fact they have dropped, I don't need to worry, do I?

-A. You probably shouldn't worry but the agriculture sector will be accounting for all emissions beyond 2025 (after the 90% free allocation), so thinking about it now would be a good idea.
+A. All farms will enter the ETS from 2015 with a 90% subsidy.
+This subsidy drops by 1.3% per annum.
+So thinking about it now would be a good idea.
 Acting early where economically possible is even better.

 Q. I own a forest which was planted in the early nineties on marginal farm land, will I get penalised if I cut it down?